javgames/javgames/README.md

 - 👋 Hi, I’m @javgames
-- 👀 I’m interested in game developing \ MC Modding
+- 👀 I’m interested in game developing \ Level Design (2D)
-- 🌱 I’m currently learning Godot and MC-Forge
+- 🌱 I’m currently learning Godot
-- 👊 I’m looking to collaborate on a game or MC Modpack
+- 👊 I’m looking to collaborate on a game
 - 📫 How to reach me: you can reach me on my linktree. https://linktr.ee/javartz
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I draw with my left hand but have no issue using the mouse and keyboard with my right.
+- ⚡ Fun fact: I am left handed

 <!---
 javgames/javgames is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.